 Getting Help For Alcohol Abuse And Addiction

 Regardless of the risk factors that influenced a person’s addiction to alcohol, getting help is possible and the best decision a person with an AUD can make.
 There are several different options available for individuals looking to overcome alcohol abuse and addiction.
-Vertava Health offers a variety of alcohol addiction treatment programs for both men and women.
+Vertava Health offers a variety of alcohol addiction treatments for both men and women.
 All of our programs are customized to meet the unique needs of each person who walks through our doors.

 To learn more about the factors that influence alcohol abuse and addiction, contact an Vertava Health’ treatment specialist today.